-Early in the 1990s, the newly independent states experienced an upsurge of national self-awareness inevitably accompanied by a similarly active religious factor.
+Early in the 1990s, the newly independent states experienced an upsurge of national selfawareness inevitably accompanied by a similarly active religious factor.
 The region was acquiring new mosques and madrasahs at a fast pace and accommodated a flow of Muslim clerics from abroad.
-This objective process brought the latent threat of Islamic fundamentalism augmented by the closeness of Afghanistan and Iran, as well as by Wahhabi emissaries and organizations that operated on Saudi money.\(^1\) The domestic situation, a product of two newly developed problems-the absence of an official ideology and the inefficient efforts of religious organizations to restore stability in the region or, at least, in some countries-was far from simple.
+This objective process brought the latent threat of Islamic fundamentalism augmented by the closeness of Afghanistan and Iran, as well as by Wahhabi emissaries and organizations that operated on Saudi money.
+The domestic situation, a product of two newly developed prob-

-1 See: V. Panfilova, "Islamskie fundamentalisty gotoviat proryv v Tsentral'noy Azii," NG-Religii, No. 7, 2005, p.
+&lt;sup>1 See: V. Panfilova, "Islamskie fundamentalisty gotoviat proryv v Tsentral'noy Azii," NG-Religii, No. 7, 2005, p.
 4.